Advice for customers during severe weather

 Some of the most common queries include:

-Updates in relation to the potential re-scheduling of appointments, will be shared via directs calls or texts from our Customer Care team.
+If an appointment needs to be re-scheduled due to a severe weather event information will be shared via directs calls or texts from our Customer Care team.

-Further updates will be posted here and also via our social media channels Twitter @GasNetIrl and Facebook.
+Further updates will be posted here and also via our social media channels X (@GasNetIrl) and Facebook.

-Read more in our natural gas safety advice section.
+Read more in our gas safety advice section.

-In the event of a power cut as a result, please note the following safety advice:
+In the event of a power cut, please note the following safety advice:

 Avoid the risk of carbon monoxide poisoning